A festival focused on building community by reconnecting to nature through engaging workshops, tours, demos and fun activities.

 Learn basic first aid skills with Darcy Lutz of Responsive First Aid training.
 Darcey is keen to increase community skills related to first aid.

 An intimate group of 12 local vendors selling handcrafted, recycled or foraged products and services.
-Vendors include Blue Lotus Botanicals, Thrift the Kootz, Marla Doherty, Luna & Venus, Wild Things Forest, Heather Taylor, Feral Floral Botanicals, Trading Post, Justin Joffe, Halcyon Mushrooms, Central Kootenay Invasive Species Society, Sassy-Fé Praliné.
+Vendors include Blue Lotus Botanicals, Thrift the Kootz, Marla Doherty, Luna & Venus, Wild Things Forest, Heather Taylor, Trading Post, Halcyon Mushrooms, Central Kootenay Invasive Species Society, Sassy-Fé Praliné.

 Bring small appliances, sports gear, toys, bicycles and clothing for repair and mending.